 The main pull for tourists to Whitefish Mountain Resort is the amazing ski slopes.
 With a season usually starting in December and lasting until April, adventurous travelers will have a large window to head up into the mountains and enjoy the powdery slopes!

-If you’re looking to escape the crowds of Glacier National Park, Flathead National Forest is the perfect destination for off the beaten path travelers.
+If you’re looking to escape the crowds of Glacier National Park, Flathead National Forest is the perfect destination for off-the-beaten-path travelers.
+Personally, this is something we love to do when we’re road-tripping!

 Sprawling across 2.4 million acres, Flathead is made up of the same lakes, mountains, and breathtaking glaciers found in neighboring Glacier National Park.